infominer33/infominer33.github.io/README.md

 ## Introduction

+**My aim: To create content of the highest quality, relate complex subjects in a concise fashion — supplying essential details, with quality sources for additional study.**

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming and related subjects (to a lesser extent data science, quantum computing, and other tech trends).
-I like collect and organize an assortment of resources related to subjects that interest me.

 At this point I can afford to be interested in what people will pay me to write about, but I'm not a shill.
 Ultimately, I have plenty of interesting personal projects, and put a ton of effort into everything I work on.
-So while I'm open to opportunities, the number of clients I'm available to work with is limited.
+So, while I'm open to opportunities, the number of clients I'm available to work with is limited.

 Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.